Stories

 (of course the mind full will know its DRM policing that keeps you from running FOSS on your online access device.)

-If you are not using a desktop or even a laptop to access your online software, then what are you going to use? your cel phone?
+If you are not using a desktop or even a laptop to access your online software, then what

-After spending the GNP of numerous countries on Vista/Windows Server 2007, it's an illusion to think that Ray Ozzie is going shift it all to a dubious "web 2.0" model, and find revenues sufficient to continue to propel Microsoft's stock price.
+• After spending the GNP of numerous countries on Vista/Windows Server 2007, it's an illusion to think that Ray Ozzie is going shift it all to a dubious "web 2.0" model, and find revenues sufficient to continue to propel Microsoft's stock price.
 Microsoft would love to rent stuff, but there are companies that do browser based 'office' apps that are literally a decate ahead of Microsoft, and these still suck.
-The browser is a lousy lay when it comes to doing real user interfaces consistent with multiple OS environments.
+The browser is a lousy lay when it comes to doing real user interfaces consistent with multiple OS env

 • Once MS rents thier software, then Linux will take over the world, along with OS/X unless Apple follows suit.